Relationships: We Learned It From Our Parents

 Another said, “I never seen them having a good time.
 I guess this taught me that within a relationship, regardless of what commitments you have, getting on with that person and having a friendship as a foundation is really important.”

-Societal expectations
+Societal Expectations

-Another Redditor added, “There’s no rush to marry.
+Another reader added, “There’s no rush to marry.
 Take your time finding someone compatible.
 Bc my parents got married QUICK, too fast to realize that they’re not a good match.
 Unhappily ever after due to a culture that does not permit divorce.”

-Trust and honesty
+Trust and Honesty

-Finally, a Redditor replied, “A healthy relationship where two people genuinely love and trust each other is possible but doesn’t mean it’s the norm. they’re the one healthy adult relationship I had around me growing up, so it may have set my standards high.
+Finally, a person replied, “A healthy relationship where two people genuinely love and trust each other is possible but doesn’t mean it’s the norm. they’re the one healthy adult relationship I had around me growing up, so it may have set my standards high.
 I’m not settling for anything less than what they have”